 The wires were flagged in suspicious activity reports provided by the Treasury to a Senate Republican inquiry into Hunter last year by the Homeland Security and Governmental Affairs Committee.

-In the past Joe Biden has denied any knowledge about his son’s business activities.
+In the past, Joe Biden has denied any knowledge about his son’s business activities.

-The cast of characters at the dinner seem to be an odd group to discuss food security.
+The cast of characters at the dinner seems to be an odd group to discuss food security.
 The Post reported that other figures tied to the meeting were also business associates who channeled funds to LLCs controlled by Hunter Biden and Archer.

 Late last year National Legal and Policy Center filed a complaint against Hunter Biden over his failure to comply with the Foreign Agents Registration Act.